pineunity/apmec/doc/source/contributor/vnffgd_template_description.rst

 ---------------
 Forwarding Path is a required entry in a NFYD.
-It describes the chain as well as the classifier that will eventually be created to form a path through a set of VNFs.
+It describes the chain as well as the classifier that will eventually be created to form a path through a set of MEAs.

 :type:
     tosca.nodes.nfv.FP.Apmec
 :properties:
     Describes the properties of a FP.
-These include id (path ID), policy (traffic match policy to flow through the path), and path (chain of VNFs/Connection Points).
+These include id (path ID), policy (traffic match policy to flow through the path), and path (chain of MEAs/Connection Points).
 A complete list of NFY properties currently supported by Apmec are listed `here <https://github .com/openstack/apmec/blob/master/apmec/
     tosca/lib/apmec_nfv_defs.yaml>`_ under **properties** section of